frappe/erpnext/erpnext/docs/user/manual/en/accounts/articles/customer-for-multiple-company.md

 As indicated in the error message, since Account Name already exist for the first customer, you should change customer name for second customer a bit (say Wind Mills Pvt.
 Limited) to bring uniqueness in it.
 Then you will be able to save Customer correctly.

-####Change Company in Existing Customer
+####Change organization in Existing Customer

-Since creating another Customer record for the same party will be over-load in the system, you can change company in the exist Customer master of Wind Mills Limited, and re-save it.
-On saving customer again, it will create another accounting ledger for Wind Mills in the Chart of Account of second company.
+Since creating another Customer record for the same party will be over-load in the system, you can change organization in the exist Customer master of Wind Mills Limited, and re-save it.
+On saving customer again, it will create another accounting ledger for Wind Mills in the Chart of Account of second organization.

 ![Common Customer Account]({{docs_base_url}}/assets/img/articles/$SGrab_307.png)